Nexmo/station/_documentation/client-sdk/in-app-voice/guides/send-and-receive-dtmf.md

 DTMF is used both for dialing a destination on a landline telephone and also for signalling to the remote end once a call is answered.
 Typically this is used to implement an Interactive Voice Response (IVR) system, or to enter information like a PIN number or conference call pin.

-With Nexmo Client SDKs you can both collect a DTMF input from your app user, and listen to DTMF input that was sent from another memeber.
+With Nexmo Client SDKs you can both collect a DTMF input from your app user, and listen to DTMF input that was sent from another member.

 ## Send DTMF

-In order to send DTMF sounds from your application to the backend, use this method:
+In order to send DTMF tones from your application to the backend, use this method:

 ```java
 NexmoCall.sendDTMF(dtmf)
 ```

+During an ongoing call, where your backend implemented an [NCCO with an Input action](/voice/voice-api/ncco-reference#input), sending a DTMF will trigger the defined `"eventUrl"`.

 ## Receive DTMF